hafeeznathoo/hafeeznathoo/README.md

-- 👋 Hi, I’m @hafeeznathoo.
+- 👋 Hi, I’m @hafeeznathoo.\
--Most of my experience has been using Python in pipeline integrity engineering applications for data analytics and I'm looking to learn more.
+-Most of my experience has been using Python in pipeline integrity engineering applications for data analytics and I'm excited to learn more!
-- 🌱 I’m currently learning R and Python